thomashypertrack/docs/live-location/webhooks.md

 ...
 ]
 ```
-There might be multiple location events if they were pushed in shor period of time(1 second and less).
+There might be multiple location events if they were pushed in shor period of time(1 second or less).

 ### Conclusion